KaviM11/Portuguese-Bank/README.md

     Random Forests                  0.95                  0.90                  0.92              0.92

+# Result:
-# Result:Random Forest has the recall with 95% and precision score of 90%, Random Forest predicted is giving more precised score then other algorithms.
+### Random Forest has the recall with 95% and precision score of 90%, Random Forest is giving more precised score then other algorithms.